 Reasons people like Leyland Cypress

-Fast growth is the main reason people choose to plant Leyland Cypress.
+Leyland Cypress Growth Rate is the main reason people choose to plant Leyland Cypress.
 No one likes to wait, and the idea of buying small, inexpensive plants that will grow to huge trees in just a few years is very appealing.
 The problem is that most people fail to think farther than those first few years and anticipate the enormous eventual size of the plants (they don’t stop growing, folks!).

-Problems with Leyland Cypress
+Leyland Cypress Problems

-You will need to prune intensively multiple times per year to maintain the size and shape of a Leyland Cypress hedge.
+You will need to prune intensively multiple times per year to maintain the size and shape of Leyland Cypress.
 The larger it gets, the more difficult it will be to prune.
 You also have to be careful about what time of year you prune, as pruning in early spring may simply encourage faster growth, but pruning in the fall or winter can cause unsightly browning.
 If the size gets out of hand, you can’t prune it back too far or you will be left with ugly brown patches that never fill in.

 Leyland Cypress growth rate – the first photo is from October 2012, the second is from August 2018.
 The trees have grown about 12’ taller and significantly wider in 6 years in a spot with likely no supplemental water.
 Imagine how much faster they would grow in a normal garden setting!

-leyland cypress diseases are another factor to consider.
+Leyland Cypress diseases are another factor to consider.
 Their root systems are quite shallow, and any stress on the plants weakens them to some common diseases, including blight, canker, and root rot.
 When planted as a hedge, the diseases can run right through the plants, damaging or killing the entire row.
 Once the plants are infected, fungicides and other chemicals are ineffective for treatment.

-Hedging is not simply compatible with Leyland Cypresses growth requirements.
+Hedging is not simply compatible with Leyland Cypress’s growth requirements.
 They don’t grow well in crowded conditions.
 They are notorious for developing somewhat random brown patches and sustaining winter damage, which results in an uneven, unsightly hedge.
 They are shallow-rooted and unstable in the soil.
 They have no drought tolerance, but excessively wet conditions result in root-rot.
 Finally, they are short-lived plants, usually lasting only up to 25 years before needing to be replaced.
 None of these are good conditions for hedging!